Wikimedia-Suomi/Finna-uploader/README.md

 rm -rf images/migrations/000*.py
 ```

+### Switching to PostgreSQL
+For instructions on using PostgreSQL instead of SQLite, see: [README_postgresql]

 ### Howto create Django boilerplate project
 - this is documentation on how first commit version was created